lmsimp/OpenRefine-ecology-lesson/00-getting-started.md

   * Windows: Click the google-refine.exe (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)
   * Mac: Drag icon into Applications folder, and Ctrl-click/Open... it.
 (See [this article](https://support.apple.com/kb/PH21769?locale=en_US) for more information on what you're doing here.)
   * Linux: Type `./refine` into the terminal within the OpenRefine directory
 * Note: this is a Java program that runs on your machine (not in the cloud).
-It runs inside your browser, but no web connection is needed.
+It runs inside your browser, but **no web connection is needed.**
-* If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+* **Note:** If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ## Basics of Open Refine